swiftlang/swift-evolution/proposals/NNNN-swiftpm-system-module-search-paths.md

 ```

 Thus, in the event of build failure for modules that depend on this
-package we would provide additional help to the user:
+SwiftPM Package we would output additional help to the user:

 ```
 error: failed to build module `bar'